-At Market (At The Market) – An order to buy security at the best possible ask or sell a security at the best possible bid given prevailing market conditions at the time the order is executed.
+At Market (At The Market) – An order to buy a security at the best possible ask or sell a security at the best possible bid given prevailing market conditions at the time the order is executed.

-Balance Sheet – A financial statement that summarizes a company’s assets, liabilities and shareholders’ equity at a specific point in time.
-It represents how a company maintains its assets-either through liabilities (debt) or shareholders equity.
+Balance Sheet – A financial statement that summarizes a company's assets, liabilities, and shareholder's equity at a specific point in time.
+It represents how a company maintains its assets-either through liabilities (debt) or shareholders' equity.

-Bear Market – A market, group of securities, or an individual security whose prices are falling or expected to fall.
-A bear market is characterized by pessimism and a negative sentiment that the downtrend will continue.
+Bear Market – A market, group of securities, or individual security whose prices are falling or expected to fall.
+A bear market is characterized by pessimism and negative sentiment that the downtrend will continue.
 A “bear” is someone who thinks the markets are headed for or already in a downtrend.

 Bid – The price a buyer is willing to pay for a given security or financial Instrument.

-Bond – A debt obligation issued by a corporate or governmental entity that includes a promise to repay the principle at a fixed interest rate in a predetermined period of time.
+Bond – A debt obligation issued by a corporate or governmental entity that includes a promise to repay the principal at a fixed interest rate in a predetermined period of time.
 The three major types of bonds are corporate bonds, municipal bonds, and U.S. Treasury bonds, notes, and bills (or “Treasuries”).

 Book Value – The net asset value of a company, calculated by total assets minus intangible assets and liabilities.
 See also: Net Asset Value.

-Bull Market – A market, group of securities, or an individual security whose prices are rising or expected to rise.
+Bull Market – A market, group of securities, or individual security whose prices are rising or expected to rise.
 A bull market is characterized by optimism, investor confidence, and expectations that favorable results will continue.
 A “bull” is someone who thinks the markets are headed for or are already in an uptrend.